Comparing Brookdale Senior Living (NYSE:BKD) & Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT)

 Brookdale Senior Living Inc. owns and operates senior living communities in the United States.
 It operates through five segments: Independent Living, Assisted Living and Memory Care, Continuing Care Retirement Communities (CCRCs), Health Care Services, and Management Services.
 The Independent Living segment owns or leases communities comprising independent and assisted living units in a single community that are primarily designed for middle to upper income seniors.
 The Assisted Living and Memory Care segment owns or leases communities consisting of freestanding multi-story communities and freestanding single-story communities, which offer housing and 24-hour assistance with activities of daily life to mid-acuity and frail elderly residents.
 This segment also operates memory care communities for residents with Alzheimer's and other dementias.
 The CCRCs segment owns or leases communities that offer various living arrangements, such as independent and assisted living, memory care, and skilled nursing; and services to accommodate various levels of physical ability and health needs.
 The Health Care Services segment provides home health, hospice, and outpatient therapy services.
 The Management Services segment operates communities under the management agreements.
 As of December 31, 2020, the company owned 350 communities, leased 301 communities, managed 72 communities on behalf of third parties, and 3 communities for which it has equity interest.
 Brookdale Senior Living Inc. is headquartered in Brentwood, Tennessee.

-Receive News & Ratings for Brookdale Senior Living Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Brookdale Senior Living and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Deerfield Healthcare Technology Acquisitions Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Deerfield Healthcare Technology Acquisitions and related companies with MarketBeat.com's FREE daily email newsletter.